cdgiessen/TerrainExplorer/README.md

 G for disco mode

 ## Screenshots
-Uses Mount St. Helens as source terrain
+Mount St. Helens is used as an example location

 View of the rim from a near and far perspective
 ![](https://github.com/cdgiessen/TerrainVisualizer/blob/master/Resources/Cinematic.PNG)